rackerlabs/support-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 -   Does not synchronize with Hosted Exchange 2007
 -   Existing mail data does not migrate with Directory Sync to our hosted environment.
-If you wish to migrate your data, we offer several migrations for you.
-Check out our[Email migration services](/how-to/email-migration-services) article.
+    We offer several methods you can use to migrate your own data, as described at [Email migration
+    services](/how-to/email-migration-services) article.
 -   Synchronizes user passwords at the moment a password is changed.
     Passwords cannot be synchronized retroactively because they are